 - At least 18 years old with a valid bank account and a valid Social Security number

-- A debt-to-income ratio (excluding mortgage) below 35%.
-This means that the total of you monthly debt payments (e.g., credit card, school loan, car payments) divided by your monthly income must be less than 35%.
+- A debt-to-income ratio (excluding mortgage) of 40% or lower.
+This means that the total of you monthly debt payments (e.g., credit card, school loan, car payments) divided by your monthly income must be no more than 40%.

 - At least 3 years of credit history, showing no current delinquencies, recent bankruptcies (7 years), open tax liens, charge-offs or non-medical collections account in the past 12 months